teilomillet/gollm/README.md

 if err := json.Unmarshal([]byte(response), &result); err != nil {
 	log.Fatalf("Failed to parse response: %v", err)
 }

-if err := validateAnalysis(result); err != nil {
-	log.Fatalf("Invalid analysis: %v", err)
-}

-fmt.Printf("Analysis: %+v\n", result)
 ```

-Find other examples that demonstrates how to use JSON schema validation to ensure that the LLM's response matches the expected structure in the examples/.

-## Streaming Support

-Currently, `gollm` does not support streaming responses.
-This feature is on our roadmap for future development.

-## Project Status

-`gollm` is actively maintained and under continuous development.
-We welcome contributions and feedback from the community.

 ## Examples and Tutorials